gingerpayments/python-libmt94x/COMPATIBILITY.rst

 MT940 MING dialect
 ==================

-1. ming-from-spec.txt
+Examples we have:

-2. ing-provided-example-single-message.txt
+1. ``ming-from-spec.txt``.
+This is the document included in the spec ``docs/spec-mt940-mijn-ing-zakelijk-aug-2014.pdf``
-3. ing-provided-example-multiple-messages.txt
+2. ``ing-provided-example-single-message.txt`` is an example document provided by ING (one message per file)

-(1) is the document included in the spec ``docs/spec-mt940-mijn-ing-zakelijk-aug-2014.pdf`` (2) is an example document provided by ING (one message per file) (3) is an example document provided by ING (multiple messages per file)
+3. ``ing-provided-example-multiple-messages.txt`` is an example document provided by ING (multiple messages per file)

 Variations between (1) and (2)/(3)
 ----------------------------------